naftalic/ddmif/lp_and_simplex.md

 \end{aligned}
 $$

-In general, the dual to the primal LP is another LP model that is derived from it in the following way:
+In general, the dual of a primal LP is another LP that is obtained by interchanging the roles of variables and constraints, and changing the objective from maximizing to minimizing, or vice versa.
+Specifically, if the primal problem is:
-* Each variable in the primal becomes a constraint in the dual
-* Each constraint in the primal becomes a variable in the dual
-* The objective direction is inversed: maximum in the primal becomes minimum in the dual, and vice versa.

-Hence, for the max primal

 $$
 \begin{aligned}